mckim-dev/stock-tracker/README.md

 # README

+This project is currently in development locally.
+This is not the final version system.
+It is a work in progress.
-This is a project that will provide a financial tracking system for stock watching.
+It will provide a financial tracking system for stock watching.